 The unprecedented historical depth of this database makes it possible to follow the evolution of the average effective tax rates since the 1990s in 21 African countries.
 This history shows the impact of the successive tax reforms decided by African States (rates, bases, calculation rules) to try to adapt to a context of instability of world prices.

-Updated tax data for 2019 are now available for Congo, Mali and Mauritania.
+Updated tax data for 2019 are now available for Nigeria, Sierra Leone and Tanzania.